The Benefits of Hydrotherapy: How Spa Baths Help Arthritis

 shower

 Taking a shower can provide us with some much-needed reflection time, whether this be before the start of the day or at the end of it.
 Most of the time though, people in the UK are taking warm showers, as they are generally quite nice and pleasant and allow us to ease into the day.
-However, a growing number of people in the country are switching to having cold showers because they have a wide range of health benefits.
+However, a growing number of people in the country are switching to have cold showers, because they have a wide range of health benefits.

 In this article, we discuss the health benefits of a cold-water shower that you can take advantage of.
 Cold showers may not be everyone’s cup of tea at first, but once you find out about some of these, you may begin to realise why they are becoming more popular.